DS-100/textbook/_sources/preface.md

 mention Joe Hellerstein for insights around data wrangling, Fernando Perez for NetCDF, and Josh Hug for the inspiration for the PurpleAir case study.

+TODO: thank you to:

+- technical reviewers
+- students who helped out in the past

 We thank the people who were kind enough to share their data with us for the writing of this book: